-- Soft window furnishings like curtains or fabric blinds will absorb more noise than timber shutters
+- Choose soft window furnishings like curtains or fabric blinds to absorb noise.

-- Keeping ceiling heights at a standard 2400mm can also reduce noise
+- Keep the ceiling heights at a standard 2400mm to minimize noise transmission.

 The design of your home can significantly impact your family's well-being.
 As families evolve, a well-designed home should adapt.
 Prioritize privacy and security by carefully managing sightlines both in and out of your home.
 Create casual gathering spaces, such as a spacious island bench, to keep your family connected during everyday activities.